Plešivica wine region vineyards and rolling hills

 Getting There

-Plešivica is easily accessible from Zagreb, making it perfect for day trips or weekend escapes
+Plešivica is easily reached from Zagreb, making it ideal for day trips or weekend escapes

 By Car from Zagreb